 Check the optical signal and audio resolution with test audio

 If you choose the active audio output as the SPDIF optical output, please check if can see red laser light from the optical port (please don't watch it directly) if you're playing music.
-If there's no red laser light, the port may be broken and please contact us or your seller.
+If there's no red laser light, the port may be broken, and don't hesitate to get in touch with us or your seller.